retrocomputacion/retrobbs/readme.md

 # 2 Configuration file

 *RetroBBS* uses the standard INI format for its configuration file (accepts the extended value interpolation method as used by the _configparse_ Python module), the default file is `config.ini`, located in the root install directory:

-> [!TIP]
-> Is recommended to build your own configuration file and point RetroBBS to that file using the `-c` command line option

 ```ini
 [SECTION]